-Space Applications Electronic Hardware Addendum to IPC/WHMA-A-620A Requirements and Acceptance for Cable and Wire Harness Assemblies
+Space Applications Electronic Hardware Addendum to IPC/WHMA-A-620B Requirements and Acceptance for Cable and Wire Harness Assemblies

-When specifically required by procurement documentation, this Addendum supplements or replaces specifically identified requirements of IPC/WHMA-A-620, Revision A of July 2006 by providing additional requirements to ensure the reliability of cable and wire harness assemblies that must survive the vibration and thermal cyclic environments getting to and operating in space.
-This addendum was originally published in March 2011 but release was deferred pending development of the required training program.
-While the training was being developed Amendment 1 was approved.
-The required IPC training & certification is available; contact firstname.lastname@example.org for more information.
+When specifically required by procurement documentation, this Addendum supplements or replaces specifically identified requirements of IPC/WHMA-A-620, Revision B, providing additional requirements to ensure the reliability of cable and wire harness assemblies that must survive the vibration and thermal cyclic environments getting to and operating in space.
+The required IPC training & certification is available; contact email@example.com for more information.

 IPC/WHMA-A-620B Redline Document

 This file shows significant changes in IPC/WHMA-A-620 from Revision A to Revision B.